 Some say skydiving is a life-changing and empowering experience.
 Others say it's just plain insane.
 Find out for yourself at Queenstown, one of the best places in the country to throw yourself out of a plane.

-Prepare for a dizzying mixture of nerves and excitement as your instructor straps you to them and you both head for the heavens in a small plane, and take advantage of the spectacular Queenstown scenery laid out before you as you prepare for the big moment.
+Prepare for a dizzying mixture of nerves and excitement as your instructor straps you to them and you both head for the heavens in a small plane.
+Take advantage of the spectacular Queenstown scenery laid out before you as you prepare for the big moment.

 You will now know what it feels like to fly, and yes, it feels absolutely incredible!
 Around sixty seconds and 10,000ft later, your parachute will go up and you'll float peacefully to the ground.